 This painting became the chilling ‘Human Laundry’, now held by the Imperial War Museum (pictured, right).

-As shocking as any photograph, it shows emaciated, disease-riddled survivors being washed and disinfected by German nurses.
+It shows emaciated, disease-riddled survivors being washed and disinfected by German nurses.

 The British Red Cross museum holds four of Doris’ other paintings, including ‘The Burning of Belsen’.